I realize that my tone while writing this is aimed at children even though my niece and nephew are now adults.

 Train Day 3

 After a night of traveling we are well into the plains of Canada.
-This looks a lot like central Illinois so the views aren't quite that exciting.
+This looks a lot like central Illinois, so the views aren't quite that exciting.

 It wasn't all quite this flat, but not far off.
 So far we've seen a few bison farms, a coyote, and either a deer or young elk.

 These two photos are special.
-Generally speaking, they never let you get in front of the train.
-However, on the first day I was talking to one of our awesome attendants who introduced me to someone who is in management and let him know we were in Prestige Class.
+Generally speaking, the Canadian Rail staff never let you get in front of the train.
+However, on the first day I was talking to one of our awesome attendants who introduced me to someone who's in management and let him know we were in Prestige Class.
 He said if I find him in Saskatoon, where he was getting off, he would take me to the front to get a photo.
 Two days later, we are being served lunch as we arrive at the Saskatoon station so I hurry up and eat before going outside.
 The first trip up and back I didn't see him, but on the second trip I saw him walk into the station and went to get him.
 He kept his promise and I was escorted to the front of the train.
 We waited for the fuel truck to finish before I was able to get a picture of our lead engine as well as a side picture of the second engine.
 This was a goal of mine since we boarded so I feel pretty lucky to have gotten it.

 No comments: